drusin/blog/content/posts/post-1.md

 You have an 11ty project (e.g. the [11ty base blog template](https://github.com/11ty/eleventy-base-blog)) hosted in a public repository on GitHub and cloned it locally to your PC.
 The project works locally when running `npx @11ty/eleventy --serve`.

 ### Easiest: using the `docs` folder on your main branch
+One of the easiest ways to host a static website is to put it in a folder named `docs` and let GitHub find it.

 1. Setup GitHub Pages for the repository:
     1. (Repository) Settings -> Code and automation / Pages
     2. Source: `Deploy from a branch`